Explore UCD

 • 2017-18 Winner: Diana Volpe

-Peter Mair Award
+The Peter Mair Medal

-This prize commemorates a former SPIRe graduate and leading political scientist, Professor Peter Mair.
-The annual award takes the form of a letter presented to the final stage Politics student(s) who achieves the highest Stage grade point average in their two best Politics and International Relations modules.
-The prize may be awarded to up to five students.
-In the rare case that more than five students meet the prize criterion, overall Stage Four grade point averages will be considered.
+The prize may be awarded to up to three students.
+In the rare case that more than three students meet the prize criterion, overall Stage Four grade point averages will be considered.

 • 2020-21 Winner: Elizabeth Higgins